Financial Aid

 Teaching Assistantships

-MIT employs about 1,300 graduate students each year as part-time or full-time teaching assistants to assist the faculty in grading undergraduate quizzes, instructing in the classroom and laboratory, and conducting tutorials.
+MIT employs about 1,300 graduate students each year as part-time or full-time teaching assistants (TAs) to assist the faculty in grading undergraduate quizzes, instructing in the classroom and laboratory, and conducting tutorials.
+Occasionally, graduate students with considerable teaching experience and proven teaching ability receive instructor-G (IG) appointments.
+The principal duties of an IG are similar in nature to those of a TA, with the exception that an IG is generally assigned more independent and/or advanced teaching responsibilities.

 The departments regard seriously the benefits of a teaching assistantship as a preparation for a career in university teaching.
 Each year, the Institute offers a prize, the Goodwin Medal, to graduate students that display particularly effective teaching practices.

 The units for which an instructor or teaching assistant may register as a student are determined by the department in light of the student's assistantship duties, program of study, and compensation.
-Teaching assistants receive stipends as well as tuition support for the services that they provide.
+Teaching assistants receive salaries as well as tuition remission for the services that they provide.

 Appointments to teaching assistantships are made upon recommendation of the head of a department.
 A student who wishes to be considered for a teaching appointment should contact the departmental graduate administrator.
 Only full-time graduate students who are candidates for advanced degrees may be appointed.
 A Free Application for Federal Student Aid (FAFSA) is required for all teaching assistants who are US citizens or permanent residents.